Healthcare providers must protect against liabilities arising from medical negligence through Medical Malpractice Coverage.

 Claims-Made Medical Malpractice Policy

-In this case, the insurance provider will cover a healthcare provider for medical malpractices which occurred when the policy was in place.
+In this case, the insurance provider will cover a healthcare provider for medical malpractices that occurred when the policy was in place.
 The doctor must also report the claim when the policy is already in place.

 However, incidents reported outside the coverage period are not included.
 In such a case, a healthcare provider might consider tail insurance coverage for claims reported when the policy is no longer in place.